Kenjakou/Project3/README.md

     UIManager.cs: Controls interface elements like tower placement, score display, and game over screens.

 Contributing:
   Contributions are welcome!
-You can contribute by:
+You can contribute by,
     Introducing new tower types and enemy behaviors.
     Enhancing graphics or animations.
     Expanding gameplay mechanics, such as adding more tower upgrade options.